Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network: Experiments and Results

 \subsection{Results}

-Performance comparison is detailed in Table~\ref{table:res_main} and the standard deviations determined by 2000 bootstrap trials are reported in Appendix~\ref{appendix:std_main}.
-On the four attention-based frameworks, MSPN introduced consistent performance improvements across the various foundation models and benchmarking tasks, demonstrating its generalisability.
-While DSMIL, CLAM-SB, and CLAM-MB were originally designed with pseudo instance learning, and CLAM-MB specifically features multi-branch attention, our experiments show that MSPN seamlessly integrates with these designs without requiring architectural changes.
-Across the benchmarking tasks, MSPN introduces benefits particularly for the prediction of HER2 status, reaching average improvements of 4.83\%, 2.87\%, and 2.31\% on CONCH, GigaPath, and UNI2 features, respectively.
-In terms of framework families, MSPN improves CLAM-SB the most, with an average improvement of 3.53\% across all tasks and foundation models, while the improvements on the families of ABMIL, DSMIL, and CLAM-MB are 1.84\%, 2.21\% and 2.41\%, respectively.
+Performance comparison is detailed in Table~\ref{table:res_main}.
+On the four attention-based frameworks, MSPN introduced consistent performance improvements across the various foundation models and benchmarking tasks, demonstrating its robust generalisability.
+While DSMIL, CLAM-SB, and CLAM-MB were originally designed with pseudo-instance learning, with CLAM-MB specifically features multi-branch attention, our experiments show that MSPN seamlessly integrates with these designs without requiring architectural changes.

+Across the benchmarking tasks, MSPN introduces notable benefits particularly for the prediction of HER2 status, reaching average improvements of 4.83\% and 2.31\% using CONCH and UNI2 features, respectively.
+In terms of framework families, MSPN improves CLAM-SB the most, with an average improvement of 3.34\% across all tasks and foundation models, while the improvements on the families of ABMIL, DSMIL, and CLAM-MB are 1.73\%, 1.85\%, and 2.09\%, respectively.